 By keeping your seller account healthy and committing to impeccable inventory management, fast shipping and competitive pricing, you put yourself in the best position to reap the rewards during Q4 and year round.
 Running an Amazon business takes a lot of effort, but are you investing your time and money wisely?
 Come up with a plan of action for snagging the Amazon buy box and follow through.

-Fab On Go’s virtual assistant services can provide you with the help you need for running your store on the Amazon marketplace.
+Fab On Go’s Amazon Human Resource services can provide you with the help you need for running your store on the Amazon marketplace.
 You can find all the services required to grow and enhance your digital brand worldwide on a single platform.
-Our virtual assistants are multi-skilled and can efficiently handle different aspects of your store, right from providing analytical reports of your store to monitoring customer feedback.
+Our Amazon Human Resources are multi-skilled and can efficiently handle different aspects of your store, right from providing analytical reports of your store to monitoring customer feedback.
 Work smarter, not harder and you’ll be primed to win!

 Jeanne Croteau is a staff writer at eComEngine.
 She’s also a psychology professor and freelance writer with a keen interest in exploring the minds of online shoppers (including her own!).
 She loves hockey, cooking, running, and spending time with her husband and six children.

 If you need any professional help for your Amazon store management, get in touch with us at [email protected]

 Fabongo is a Vancouver, British Columbia based agency providing human resources to manage all things Amazon marketplace.